6 Reasons Why You Should Be Investing In Robotic Process Automation

 ‘Know Your Customer’ or KYC for short, is very important for financial services and gambling sectors.
 It is the process of properly verifying the identity of customers to minimise the risk of fraudulent or illegal trading activities.

-Ladbrokes deployed robots which could automate the KYC process to improve efficiency and compliance.
+Ladbrokes deployed robots that could automate the KYC process to improve efficiency and compliance.
 The robots they deployed took only 49 seconds to complete the KYC process which was typically taking a member of staff five minutes to complete.

 Ladbrokes Coral estimates that this has returned over 5,500 hours each year and saved the company over £25,000 each year.